 My nephew, Rabbi Yair Silverman, explores this topic in his recent video.

 What is the connection of the Ten Commandments to the rest of the Torah?

-The Ten Commandments are known in Hebrew as “aseret hadibrot,” the Ten Statements, supposedly coming directly from the mouth of the Jewish God at Mount Sinai exactly fifty days after the Israelites’ exodus from Egyptian oppression.
-The word “commandments” would apply more to the six hundred and thirteen “dinim and hukim” – laws and injunctions – prescribed by this Jewish god that the Israelites agreed to remember – zachor -and to rigorously observe -shamor.
+The Ten Commandments are known in Hebrew as “aseret hadibrot,” the Ten Statements, supposedly coming directly from the mouth of the Jewish God at Mount Sinai precisely fifty days after the Israelites’ exodus from Egyptian oppression.
+The word “commandments” would apply more to the six hundred and thirteen “dinim and hukim” – laws and injunctions – prescribed by this Jewish God that the Israelites agreed to remember – zachor -and to rigorously observe -shamor.
 These rules are meant to cover all of man’s social, economic, intimate and spiritual relationships, initially prescribed for the Jewish people.
 Still, many have also become part of the world’s heritage.
 These Ten Statements can be compared to the American Constitution or Bill of Rights.
 The Torah is then the sourcebook for the six hundred and thirteen commandments derived from the book’s text.
 Let’s see how this works.